baumlab/open-science-project/ideas.md

 Are countries with higher GDPs better at enforcing MPA protection?
 [GDP Data] (http://data.oecd.org/gdp/gross-domestic-product-gdp.htm)

+**I think it would be interesting to build a mobile app that would notifiy people if a boat was currently in a MPA (and potentially shouldn't be) that they cared about**

 *Pros:*

 * Huge relevance given recent creation of new 'super' MPAs